-CLG is the parent company for seven insurance and reinsurance undertakings that are authorised and regulated by the PRA in the UK or by the Central Bank of Ireland (CBI) in Ireland.
+CLG is the parent company for seven (eight from 2nd January 2018) insurance and reinsurance undertakings that are authorised and regulated by the PRA in the UK or by the CBI in Ireland.
 Details of the undertakings are set out in the sections below.
 In addition, the Group also owns a number of fund management companies, service companies, brokerages and other related companies.
 Details of these and all other CLG undertaking companies can be found in the Annex.